andylemin/PFUI/DECISIONS.md

 control plane, so the concurrency cost of swapping config under running threads is not yet justified.

+## Nothing is buffered on the send path

+A reply is encoded and transmitted as soon as the resolver hands it over: one reply, one message, no batching, no queue, no coalescing of records across queries. `read_rr` reads the rrsets Unbound has already produced and `transmit_all` runs on the next line.
+Several addresses in one message means one reply carried several records.

+This is a constraint rather than an implementation detail, so PROTOCOL.md states it normatively.
+An optimisation that batched messages would look like a bandwidth win and would break the guarantee the whole design rests on: the address must be in the PF table before the client connects.

+The one place work can wait is the server's receiver pool, which is bounded at twice MAX_WORKERS and sheds beyond that rather than queueing without limit.
+It delays a message that has already arrived; it never delays sending one.

 ## Persist files are append-only on the hot path

 `file_push` appends without reading the file, because it runs per DNS answer